camilstaps/SODA-POP-source/README.md

 ## Changelog

+- 2017-06-05:
+  - Fixed issue where large correction values for the Si5351 were not stored properly (issue [#26](/../../issues/26); requires recalibration of the correction value)
 - 2017-05-16:
   - `OPT_AUTO_BAND` (PR [#22](/../../pull/22) by VK3IL)
   - Made hiding leading zeroes on frequency display a compile-time option